WU-RDS/MA2023/_book/09-non_parametric_tests.md

 **(LC6.11) When should you use an ANOVA rather than a t-test?**

-- [ ] To compare the means for more than populations
+- [ ] To compare the means for more than two populations
 - [ ] To compare the means of two groups
 - [ ] To adjust the variance of different sets
 - [ ] To test for causality